Daniel Ponder, Ph.D.

 L.E.
 Meador Endowed Chair of Political Science

 Professor of Political Science

 Born in St. Louis, Dan grew up in Springfield and was a 1984 graduate of Springfield Catholic High School.
 He received his B.S. in Political Science in 1989 from Southwest Missouri State University and his Ph.D. in Political Science from Vanderbilt University in 1994.
 He served as an assistant professor at the University of Colorado at Colorado Springs from 1993-2000, and then as an associate professor at UCCS from 2001-2006, where for two years he served as co-chair of his department.
 He has also served as chair of the department at Drury.
 At Drury, he has won awards for Scholarship (2017), Teaching (2014), and Advising (2010).
-He is currently at work updating presidential leverage, and is in the beginning stages of a project on Catholics and Politics.
+He is currently at work updating presidential leverage and is in the very early stages of a project on Catholics and Politics.